Skip to content

 In the Old Line State, home inspectors are regulated by the Maryland Department of Labor, and you'll have to meet their standards for education, licensure, and insurance to become a home inspector.
 Our step-by-step guide will walk you through all the necessary steps to becoming a home inspector in Maryland.

+Step 1.
 Complete an Approved, 72-Hour On-Site Course

 In Maryland, you'll have to complete a 72-hour on-site education course.
 Over the course of your education, you'll learn everything you need to become an informed, professional home inspector.

-After finishing your education, you'll have to take (and pass) the National Home Inspector Exam.
+After finishing your education, you'll have to take (and pass) the National Home Inspector Examination.
 The exam is 200 questions and you're given four hours to take the test.
 The NHIE is "scale-scored" from 200-800, and you'll need a 500 to pass.

 It's important to study and thoroughly prepare for your exam.
 While you can retake the NHIE if you don't pass on the first try, you'll have to wait 30 days between taking the test and pay the $225 fee for every test taken.

 That said, 25 of the 200 questions are not scored, so a few missed or incorrect answers won't break your chances of becoming a licensed home inspector.
+For more information, check out our guide to preparing for the NHIE.

+Step 3.
 Provide Proof of Insurance

+Step 4.
 Submit Your Application and Fee

 After completing your education, passing the NHIE, and securing insurance coverage, the only step left to becoming a home inspector is submitting your application.
 Along with your application, you must pay a $50 fee to the Maryland Department of Labor.